ChrisKav/DOC_eDNA_Dashboard/README.md

 ## Acknowledgments

-- Department of Conservation (DOC) for data access
 - Wilderlab for eDNA processing and API
 - REC2 and LINZ for spatial datasets
 - NZ Threat Classification System contributors